stichtingsem/pilot-phase/Project Team/Meeting-29-January.md

    - Noordhoff
      - LA: The catalogue API is on the current sprint.
 Because of an issue and the lockdown development has been delayed.
         - **Action**: Elias gives update to project team on progress - 3 February
-   - Iddink: Setup in place pipielines
+   - Iddink:
      - Iddink started development last monday (25th of January).
 The base setup (pipelines) is in place
-     - MP:  Development of the entitlement API (including stub data) is sterted
+     - MP:  Development of the entitlement API (including stub data) has started
      - Other: The order of development of the API's and connections is flexible.
 Depends on progress within Iddink and the available API's at partners within the ecosystem
    - SomToday
      - SIS: SomToday will finish the SIS API in the next week and will be available in test environment for partners from the 8th of February